 Duties - What a Physical Therapist Does

-Physical therapists work with people of all ages, from all walks of life.
-During the course of the day, you may find a physical therapist perform any of the following activities:
+Physical therapists work with people of all ages from all walks of life.
+During the day, you may find a physical therapist performing any of the following activities:

 - Diagnosing a patient’s condition through observation.

-- Having conversations with patients to get a clearer idea of what’s going on.
+- Having conversations with patients to understand better what’s going on.

-- Formulating a comprehensive yet personalized recovery program from everything they’ve learnt about a patient.
+- Formulating a comprehensive yet personalized recovery program from everything they’ve learned about a patient.

-- Making use of technology and other therapeutic aid to help treat a patient.
+- Making use of technology and other therapeutic aids to help treat a patient.

 - Recording and documenting a patient’s progress